 - The Universities add value to the project, in that they contribute expertise and other resources that can help the project reach a successful resolution.

-- The project involves multiple parties from the public and private sectors and/or tribal nations in Washington State.
+- The project involves multiple parties from the public and private sectors and/or tribal nations in Washington State and the Pacific Northwest.

 - The Center can provide useful resources or services appropriate to the project and obtain results in a reasonable period of time relative to the complexity and history of the issue.